r0b0/debian-installer/README.md

  - **The installer will take over your whole disk**
  - Bookworm (debian 12) amd64 only
  - The installer is in english only
- - Currently, only KDE Plasma installer ISO is available.
+ - At the moment, only KDE Plasma installer is available.

 ## Instructions

- 1. Download our live ISO
+ 1. Download our live image
- 2. Boot the live ISO and login as live with password live
+ 2. Boot the live image and login as user `live` with password `live`
  3. **Edit the file /installer.sh - especially the `DISK` variable containing name of the disk drive you want to install to**
  4. Start the installer from the desktop and follow the prompts
  8. You will be interactively prompted for LUKS passphrase, root password and user password